isaacev/cthulhu/README.md

 ### Building from source

 1. Clone this repository
-1. In the repository root folder, run `composer dump-autoloader`
+1. In the repository root folder, run `composer dump-autoload`
 1. Access the CLI by running `php cli/cli.php`.
 Or make the program available system-wide by something like ``ln -s `pwd`/bin/cthulhu.php /usr/local/bin/cthulhu``

 ## Example